 Prerequisite for 8702: 8701 or equivalent.

-Grades fall and spring will be determined by in-class midterms , scheduled as below.
+Grades fall and spring will be determined by four in-class midterms , scheduled as below.
 You are not competing against other students in the course, and I will not post grade distributions.
 Rather, the grade regimes are roughly 90-100 = A, 75-90 = B, 65-75 = C, etc., with finer gradations of pluses and minuses.
 So it is possible that everyone gets a "A", or oppositely.
 That is, there are concrete goals, determined by what essentially all mathematicians need to know, and would be happy to know.

 Office hours MWF briefly after class, in the same room, and, even better, email anytime: I do like talking/writing about math, and responding to questions that I've already thought about is no burden at all. :) Also, thinking about an issue enough to formulate a question in email is usually a productive exercise in itself. :)